reserve-protocol/protocol/docs/system-design.md

 Dimension: `{1}`

-The `rewardRatio` is the fraction of the current reward amount that should be handed out per span of 12s.
+The `rewardRatio` is the fraction of the current reward amount that should be handed out per block.

-Default value: `3209014700000` = a half life of 30 days at a period of 12s.
+Default value: `3209014700000` = a half life of 30 days.

 Mainnet reasonable range: 1e11 to 1e13